Azure/AML-Kubernetes/docs/AKS-HCI/Train-AzureArc.md

-# Setup Azure Stack Hub's Blob Storage as a Datastore on Azure Machine Learning Workspace and Run a Training Workload
+# Setup NFS Server on Azure Stack HCI Run your First Managed Machine Learning Experiment On-Premises

 In this article, you:
 *	Create storage account on Azure Stack Hub